(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you accept payment by PayPal?

-Yes, although we do this mainly for individuals in Japan needing assistance.
+Yes, although we do this mainly for individuals in needing language assistance.

 Can you accept payment by check?